-By accepting delivery of our bin, you acknowledge & agree to this condition of use
+By accepting delivery of our bin, you acknowledge & agree to this condition of use.

 You as the customer are in possession of the skip and are responsible for what goes in it.
 Therefore, you will be responsible for any costs arising if anyone puts something in the skip that is not allowed or overloads it.

 When you hire a skip bin, you specify the collection date and it will be collected on that date unless you subsequently request otherwise.
 If a driver finds a skip, substantially empty, he will make attempts to have the customer contacted, but ultimately will have the discretion to remove the skip if he sees fit.
-If the driver is turned away on arrival, the customer will be responsible for payment of any call out fee incurred for the additional trip.
+If the driver is turned away on arrival, the customer will be responsible for payment of any call-out fee incurred for the additional trip.

-Asbestos must not be put in any skip rented from Access Waste without prior written arrangement.
+Asbestos MUST NOT be put in any skip rented from Access Waste without prior written arrangement.

-Asbestos can be found in many materials in houses built up until the late 1980s.
-If in doubt as to whether or not a material might contain asbestos, please consult an expert before placing it in a skip.
-If asbestos is found in a skip prior to removal from a customer’s property, the skip will not be removed until properly dealt with.
+- If asbestos is found in a skip prior to removal from a customer’s property, the skip will not be removed until properly dealt with.

-If asbestos is found in the skip after it has been tipped either at landfill or at a transfer station, high decontamination costs and possibly very heavy penalties may be imposed.
+- If asbestos is found in the skip after it has been tipped either at a landfill or at a transfer station, high decontamination costs and possibly very heavy penalties may be imposed.
 The customer will be responsible for the payment of all costs immediately.